There is a list of performance enhancing techniques for your OTRS installation, including configuration, coding, memory use, and more.

 - Used as word length boundaries.
 Only words with a length between these two values are stored in the article search index.

-Fulltext index regex filters to remove parts of the text.
+Full-text index regular expression filters to remove parts of the text.

 There are three default filters defined: